A groundbreaking creative writing competition for schools

 Prizes

-The Time to Write is open to all schools, with four categories for different age groups.The winning writers in each category will see themselves in print, as each will have their story turned into an illustrated book!Prizes will also be awarded to the winning writers’ schools.A range of other exciting prizes will be on offer for the winners and runners-up.
+The Time to Write is open to all schools, with four categories for different age groups.The winning writers in each category will see themselves in print, as each will have their story turned into an illustrated book!Prizes will also be awarded to the winning writers’ schools.Other prizes will be on offer for the winners and runners-up.

 The 2024 winners' illustrated books